 Infrastructure & Shipping

 Laem Chabang is Thailand’s main shipping port and ranks 20th among the largest in the world.[v]
-The port was built in 1991 is located outside of Bangkok as part of an initiative to reduce congestion.
+The port was built in 1991 and is located outside of Bangkok as part of an initiative to reduce congestion.

 Thailand’s highway system is particularly impressive compared to elsewhere in Southeast Asia.
 By 2008, Thailand’s road network coverage reached 98.5% (paved).
 Electricity coverage reached 99% of the population.[vi]

-According to PWC, “The Eastern Economic Corridor (“EEC”) Act is the Thai government’s flagship policy to accelerate infrastructure development and encourage local and foreign investments in the 3 eastern provinces of Thailand including Rayong, Chon Buri and Chachoengsao.
+According to PWC, “The Eastern Economic Corridor (“EEC”) Act" is the Thai government’s flagship policy to accelerate infrastructure development and encourage local and foreign investments in the 3 eastern provinces of Thailand including Rayong, Chon Buri, and Chachoengsao.
 The government aims to target at least 30 world-class companies to invest in the EEC over the next five years.”[i]

 As of October of 2017, there are several key projects that will positively impact foreign companies in Thailand, including: